Run of show basics

 A typical run of show has one row per item, and each row carries enough information for a crew member to know what to do without asking.
 The columns vary by industry, but most run sheets include:

-Item or activity.
+- Item or activity.
 A short description of what is happening.
 "Guests arrive", "Ceremony processional", "First course served", "Keynote begins".

-Person responsible.
+- Person responsible.
 The vendor, crew member, or staffer who owns this item.
 The DJ for the first dance.
 The caterer for the cake cut.
 The AV lead for the keynote slide change.

-Notes.
+- Notes.
 Anything specific that does not fit elsewhere.
 Music cues, lighting, what to bring, who to coordinate with.

-Run of show vs run sheet vs running order
+Run of show vs run sheet

 Who reads it

-The planner uses it to keep the day on track and to make decisions when something runs over.
+- Your events team uses it to keep the day on track, coordinate room turnovers, catering deliveries, and AV setups, and make the call when something runs over.

-Vendors and crew use it to know when they are on, where to be, and what is happening around their items.
+- Vendors and crew use it to know when they are on, where to be, and what is happening around their items.

-The MC or stage manager uses it to drive transitions in real time.
+- The MC or stage manager uses it to drive transitions in real time.

 How long is a run of show